Welcome to Year 3

 In class, we spend time developing our reading and comprehension skills, however do understand how important reading at home is too.
 Well done to everyone that continues to complete their home reading logs weekly – your progress will show on our class reading journey!

 We spend a lot of time practising our number bonds and basic skills.
 Knowing these well gives us a strong basis for all of the different operations we will be developing this year.
 To keep them fresh in our mind, there are lots of activities set on Study Ladder.

-Follwing the Come and See curriculum, we will reflecting on what it means to be part of a community and the promises made at Baptism.
+Following the Come and See curriculum, we will reflecting on what it means to be part of a community and the promises made at Baptism.
+Following this we will be preparing for Christmas throughout our Advent topic.